 Basically, this has to do with older terminology.
 The term ‘onboard graphics’ has been carried over since the time when motherboards ACTUALLY used to have a dedicated graphics chipset.

 These days it just means that the motherboard has the PORTS to connect to a monitor as well as the ability to handle the PROCESSORS that have integrated graphics.

 Do All Processors have Integrated Graphics?

-Fortunately, though, all of the newer processor do come with integrated graphics.
+Fortunately, though, most, if not all, of the Intel processors do come with integrated graphics.

 Why Don’t Motherboard Feature their Own Graphics Cards?

 As mentioned earlier, MOBOs used to have a dedicated graphics chipset.
 That changed when processors started featuring integrated graphics.

 There is no point in having redundant low-level graphics cards i.e MOBO ‘onboard graphics’ and processor ‘integrated graphics’ at the same time since it only adds to useless costs.